nais/demo/README.md

 Det som logges til `stdout` blir logget og visualisert i Kibana.
 Hvis du logger i et JSON-format vil vi i tillegg indeksere loggene og tilby et kraftigere søk.
-Log to stdout.
-And we will collect them for you and visualize them in Kibana.
-Log to stdout and in a json format and we will collect them, index them and provide even more powerful search and visualize capabilities in Kibana.

  - Legg til en logstasj JSON encoder i applikasjonen.
 I `build.gradle`: